Edizhanssy/QuadTree-Discretization/README.md

 Any contributions and feedback is welcome to improve this project.
 If you have ideas, or enhancements, please feel free to change to for your own use.

-The quadtree structure that is used in this code is to discretize a domain in this case a Simple Plate is applied as embeeded domain.

 * The structure of the Quadtree as Follows
           ![ExampleQuadtree](https://github.com/Edizhanssy/QuadTree-Discretization/assets/128889535/3db6ebfb-3feb-4edd-827a-b9b0abf736b6)